 Studies have shown that men aged 18-27 who have owned a pet for at least 2 years before marrying are 35% less likely to divorce.
 Researchers conclude that caring for a pet prepares men for long-term, healthy relationships in marriage.

 Which of the following, if true, most strengthens the conclusion that men who have owned pets are prepared for healthy marriages?

 - Studies have shown that pet ownership drastically reduces daily stress levels.

 - Many successful marriages are based on emotional investment in a common interest, such as a pet.

 - Many men who have been married for 25 years or more continue to own pets.

-- Men who have not owned pets for at least two years before marrying are more likely to divorce.
+- Men who have not owned dogs for at least two years before marrying are more likely to divorce.

 - Men whose wives owned a pet for at least two years are equally as unlikely to divorce.